contrailcirrus/pycontrails/docs/notebooks.rst

 The OpenSky impala shell simply streams text data over SSH.
 To convert to a CSV, the output of the impala shell can be piped (or copy-pasted) into the ``query_output.txt`` text file referenced below.
-The pandas code below converts the output of the above query to the ``flight.csv`` file included here.
+The pandas code below converts the output of the above query to the ``data/flight.csv`` file included here.

 .. code:: python